zangrandi/monograph/README.md

 # monograph
-Monograph work for obtaining the Bachelor Degree at the State University of North Fluminense (Brazil)
+Monograph for obtaining the Bachelor Degree at the State University of North Fluminense (Brazil)